Volume geodesic distortion and Ricci curvature for Hamiltonian dynamics: Proof of Lemma

-where in the first identity we used a change of variable $j\to j+n$ in the sum, while in the second one we used the general identity $0=(-1+1)^N=\sum_{j=0}^N(-1)^j{N\choose j}$.
+where in the first one we used a change of variable $j\to j+n$ in the sum, while in the second one we used the general identity $0=(-1+1)^N=\sum_{j=0}^N(-1)^j{N\choose j}$.
 The last equality follows from the identity

-that can be easily proved for every fixed $k$, by induction on $n\geq 1$. \end{proof} Using Lemma \ref{l:b0}, we have
+that can be easily proved for every fixed $k$, by induction on $n\geq 1$. \end{proof} Applying Lemma \ref{l:b0} to the left hand side of \eqref{eq:cisiamo1}, we have